 This includes personal information about our Staff and our Suppliers.
 Computerised data matching allows potentially fraudulent claims and payments to be identified but the inclusion of personal data within a data matching exercise does not mean that any specific individual is under suspicion.
 Where a match is found it may indicate that there is an inconsistency that requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.
 The exercise can also help bodies to ensure that their records are up to date.

 Audit Scotland currently requires HES to participate in a data matching exercise to assist in the prevention and detection of fraud.
-HES is required to provide particular sets of data to Audit Scotland for matching for each exercise, and these are set out in Audit Scotland’s Instructions.
+HES is required to provide particular sets of data to Audit Scotland for matching for each exercise.

 The use of data by Audit Scotland in a data matching exercise is carried out with statutory authority, normally under its powers in Part 2A of the Public Finance and Accountability (Scotland) Act 2000.